Jaredslocker21/massage-at-solid-gym/README.md

   - First seen at the top of the website is our navigation bar with 4 responsive links.
 Home, Massage Therapy, Treatments and Contact Page.
 3 of those are redirected to their respective section on the page and the contact form is redirects to a new tab that also contains the Navigation Bar.

-  - The navigation bar is clear and easy to read and to understand for all users to navitgate the website.
+  - The navigation bar is clear, easy to read and to understand for all users to navitgate the website.
 Aria Labels are also added to the links in the navigation bar to allow for better access to those in need.

 - __Logo__
   -The logo Massage at Solid Gym, connects the Navigation bar and main page image.
 It is also a link to redirect the user to the first page. a